Goto main content

 13 November 2024

-Once, the world had not yet been disenchanted, and the role of the Church was clear: to provide access to the sacred through the sacraments.
+Once, the world had not yet been disenchanted, and the role of the Church was clear: to provide access to the transcendent through the sacraments.
 After the Enlightenment, the world became a material universe in which faith retained a place only within the Church.
 In our postmodern era, however, all forms of belief are fundamentally questioned.
 Therefore, as a Church and as a community, we must focus on actively waiting for God, according to American theologian Andrew Root.
 He spoke on 5 November to around 120 ministers and other church workers.
 His talk was given at the invitation of the research project "Future-Oriented Church."

 The Future Belongs to God